 There are three techniques commonly used for Skin Resurfacing:

 2. Chemical Peel is a skin resurfacing technique in which a chemical solution is applied to the face to remove the outer surface layers of skin.
 Chemical Peels come in a range of strengths, from a deeper Phenol Peel to more superficial peels, such as a Glycolic Acid peel.
-Chemical Peels allow new, healthier skin to emerge.
+Chemical Peels allow new skin to emerge.

 - wrinkled or sun-damaged facial skin

 - vertical wrinkles around your mouth, such as those that cause lipstick "bleed"